-Four-run tenth inning leads Reds past Pirates 5-1
+4-run 10th inning leads Reds past Pirates 5-1

 Moustakas led off the second with a home run to left-center field, his fourth of the season.
 The RBI was the 600th of his 11-year career.

 The Reds have won five straight extra-inning games and are 6-2 in extra innings this season.
+No other team has more than four such victories.

+“It’s all about guys coming through in big spots,” Bell said.
+“The key in most cases is not being satisfied with scoring the one run. … We’ve been able to add on in those spots.
+Several good at-bats in that inning.”

 TRAINER’S ROOM